 (i) deleting the introductory paragraph in its entirety and replacing it with the following:

 (viii) Merger Without Assumption.
-The party or any Cred Support Provider of such party consolidates or amalgamates with, or merges with or in, or transfers all or substantially all its assets to, or reorganizes, incorporates, reincorporates, reconstitutes or reforms into or as, another entity and, at the time of such consolidation, amalgamation, merger, transfer, reorganization, incorporation, reincorporation, reconstitution, reformation or succession:
+The party or any Creditupport Provider of such party consolidates or amalgamates with, or merges with or intoor transfers all or substantially all its assets to, or reorganizes, incorporates, reincorporates, reconstitutes or reforms into or as, another entity and, at the time of such consolidation, amalgamation, merger, transfer, reorganization, incorporation, reincorporation, reconstitution, reformation or succession:

 (ii) adding in the first line of Subparagraph (1) thereof and in the second line of Subparagraph (2) thereof between the words surviving and or the words , reorganized, reincorporated, reconstituted,, (iii) deleting in the first line of Subparagraph (1) thereof and in the second line of Subparagraph (2) thereof the words or transferee and replacing them with the words transferee or successor.